IBM/universal-connectors/filter-plugin/logstash-filter-onPremPostgres-guardium/README.md

 [FEP Postgres README](./FEPostgres_README.md)

 ## Limitations
-	• Pgaudit logs Failed queries twice, one as success and one with actual Failure reason, so expect Failed queries to be seen in Full Sql Report
+	• Pgaudit logs Failed queries twice, one as success and one with actual Failure reason, so expect Failed queries to be seen twice in Full Sql Report
 	• The log entries which are generated even before the user is logged in or before the session starts, are currently not seen in SQL Error report
 	• When the database is created using UI option from pgadmin, currently sniffer fails to parse that audit log, so the entry cannot be seen in the Full Sql report